Dialpad is a well-known business phone system, but it’s not the right choice for everyone. Some businesses look for other options for many reasons.

 Nextiva is a VoIP business phone system designed for small to large businesses.
 It offers cloud-based communication tools, including voice calls, video conferencing, and team messaging, within one platform.

-With reliable call quality and strong customer support, Nextiva is a great choice for businesses that need scalable and easy-to-use communication solutions.
+With reliable call quality and strong customer support, Nextiva is a suitable choice for businesses that need scalable and easy-to-use communication solutions.

 Key features